R14801/2-Fructus-SwiftUI/README.md

 # 2-Fructus-SwiftUI
-A UI Showcase app that desplays information on Fruits, created using SwiftUI
+A UI Showcase app that displays information on Fruits, created using SwiftUI

 Notable Skills: OnBoarding Pages Creation, SwiftUI Skills